-The Company Secretary is responsible to the board and is available to individual directors in respect of Board procedures.
+The Company Secretary is responsible to the Board and is available to individual Directors in respect of Board procedures.

-The Company Secretary supports the Chairman in the delivery of the corporate governance agenda, in particular the planning of the annual cycle of Board and Board Committee meetings, and ensures that information is made available to Board members in a timely fashion.
+The Company Secretary supports the Chair in the delivery of the corporate governance agenda, in particular the planning of the annual cycle of Board and Board Committee meetings, and ensures that information is made available to Board members in a timely fashion.
 She also advises the Directors on Board procedures and corporate governance matters.

 Our Company Secretary is Victoria Whyte who was appointed in January 2011.
 She is Secretary to all the Board committees.
 Victoria is a Fellow of the Chartered Governance Institute and a solicitor.